Our goal is to share information and products that are truly helpful to renters.

 It may surprise you how many boxes you could get by simply calling a couple of these major retailers!

-6. Liquor stores
+6. Liquor store boxes

 The boxes used to deliver liquor need to be designed well and sturdy enough to hold the bottles of liquor, as a broken box could lead to a substantial loss depending on the type of liquor inside!

-7. Fast food restaurants
+7. Fast food restaurant tater and fry boxes

 This combination of sturdiness and ease of carrying makes them ideal for moving.
 Some of the other food boxes would be undoubtedly useful too, so see what you can get ahold of!